King Chephren, son of Cheops:

-King Chephren built his pyramid respectively smaller than the great pyramid of Cheops on the same plateau where the 4th dynasty kings constructed such unprecedented Architectural marvels that even their short successors weren't able to repeat.
+King Chephren built his pyramid smaller than the Great Pyramid of Cheops on the same plateau where the 4th dynasty kings constructed such unprecedented Architectural marvels that even their short successors weren't able to repeat.

 King Chephren of the fourth dynasty of the Old Kingdom in ancient Egypt ruled after his elder brother Djedefre, who built his pyramid in Abo Rawash apparently around 2570 B.C.

 He assumed power for more than twenty years (almost 26 years ) and was succeeded by his son the builder of the last pyramid in Giza, Mycerinus.

 The Greek historian and archeologist Manetho stated that Khafre was shortly succeeded by a Pharaoh called Bikheris, but not much information is known about this monarch.
-There is no inscriptions or mention in the Westscar papyrus to tell us more about Khafre's successor. however, several artifacts discovered recently certify that Menkaure was the direct successor of his father.
+There are no inscriptions or mentions in the Westscar papyrus to tell us more about Khafre's successor. however, several artifacts discovered recently certify that Menkaure was the direct successor of his father.

 Khafre is well-known also as Khefren, or Chephren, which is a corruption of the ancient Egyptian name of the Pharaoh by Greeks who found it difficult to use the Egyptian word to say the king's name, the Greek name was adopted by the English man subsequently.

-During the reign of Chephren, a sculpture made significant progress, so that although many of his statues have already been recycled in antiquity, we still have several images of this powerful and self-confident ruler.
+During the reign of Chephren, sculpture made significant progress, so although many of his statues have already been recycled in antiquity, we still have several images of this powerful and self-confident ruler.
 However, it is thanks to the face of the sphinx that Chephren is universally known.
-The Sphinx, with its lion body and man's head, that was supposed to depict the symbols of royalty and the sun, was carved into the living rock to stand guard along the ramp leading to the pyramid of Khafre, he was known to be a firm ruler.
+The Sphinx, with its lion body and man's head, which was supposed to depict the symbols of royalty and the sun, was carved into the living rock to stand guard along the ramp leading to the pyramid of Khafre, he was known to be a firm ruler.
 He closed down many of the temples of Egypt, following the trend started by his father King Cheops.